starredjaco/writeups/pwn/pctf2025/switchboard/README.md

     * ``n_set``: Sets the maximum data length for the selected device's buffer, stored in ``dev->len``.
     * ``settings``: Configures transmission settings for the selected device.
 The t_settings field uses bit 0 to control retransmission behavior in tx_handle.

 - There are two major issues in the module, after freeing a specific node reseting its buffer with `buf_reset`, the pointer is not cleared, leading to a use-after-free vulnerability.
 This is critical considering that there are no modern protections such as `CONFIG_SLAB_FREELIST_HARDENED`, that prevent the tampering of slab freelists.
+Added to this, the r/w handlers do not check if the object is freed.
 The other problem is at `buf_reset`, where after freeing a node we set ``dev->freed = 1``, but there are no checks that use this field so we can infinitely free a chunk.

 ```c